When you mix guitars, one of the most important things is to properly pan guitars in the mix.

 Another reason why panning is mandatory for guitars is that it leaves space for other instruments.
 Because some instruments sit in the center, you don’t need to clash these instruments with guitars.
 So, panning makes free space for other instruments or vocals to live.

-The Best Ways To Pan Guitars
+How To Pan Guitars

 Now let’s dive in and see how to pan guitars in your mix properly.
-Every engineer has a way to double-track guitars when it comes to panning but I will teach you the best and most common way.
+Every engineer has a way of double-track guitars when it comes to panning but I will teach you the best and most common way.
 Also, it works in every genre.

 Note that this panning recommendation is for rhythm guitars.
 Because most of the time the lead guitar is not double-tracked and it stays in the center.